-In February, we alerted several Indian Ocean countries of four Chinese vessels that tried to relocate to Madagascar after being caught fishing illegally in The Gambia.
-Further investigations revealed the fleet's history of using forged documents.
+In February, we alerted several Indian Ocean countries of four Chinese vessels, owned by the same company, that tried to relocate to Madagascar after being caught fishing illegally in The Gambia.
+Further investigations revealed the fleet had a history of using forged documents.
+In March, Madagascar denied entry to the vessels.